tanyacshetty/Suicide-Rates-Data-Visualisation/README.md

 # **Usage**

-To run the visualization, open the RMarkdown file in RStudio and execute it.
-The dashboard will render an interactive visualization of suicide rates based on different factors.
+To run the visualisation, open the RMarkdown file in RStudio and execute it.
+The dashboard will render an interactive visualisation of suicide rates based on different factors.